Last Updated on July 22, 2024

 Is it Cheaper to Rekey or Replace Locks?

-When you want to protect your home from anyone that may have an existing key copy, you can rekey the locks so that they work with a new key.
+When you want to protect your home from anyone who may have an existing key copy, you can rekey the locks so that they work with a new key.
 You DO NOT need to replace the door hardware.
 But, how much is a rekey?
 Is it cheaper to buy new home locks?

 It is always cheaper to rekey a lock than to replace it.
 Depending on the door hardware, you can save up to 10X by rekeying the lock rather than buying a new one.
 The savings can be substantial as the number of locks increases.
 You will get the biggest savings when you can bring your locks into a locksmith shop near you.